 · Consume fruits and vegetables that contain zinc and folic acid, like bananas, grapes, papaya, strawberries, avocados, broccoli, asparagus, and cabbage.

 · Eat some leafy greens as spinach, kale, chard, and mustard greens.
 They are a good source of vitamin B-12 and iron, essential for the good health of your hair.
 It's better cooked than raw, if you want a higher concentration of iron.

-· Check out your medical conditions, to see if they are provoking your hair to fall.
-Illnesses like anemia, lupus, diabetes, and either hypo or hyperthyroidism are some to watch.
+· Check out your medical conditions, to see if they are causing your hair to fall.
+Illnesses like anemia, lupus, diabetes, and thyroid disorders are some to watch.
 Even strong headaches could be the cause.

-· Verify that the medications you are taking now for whatever condition you are suffering, don't have side effects that cause your hair to fall.
+· Verify the medications you are taking right now for whatever condition you are suffering, don't have side effects that cause your hair to fall.
 Ask your physician.

-· Female hair loss could be a genetic condition named female pattern baldness, in which testosterone hormone is changed into dihydrotestosterone (DHT).
-If so, you'll have to use solutions or treatments to fight DHT and prevent their buildup in hair follicles.
+· Female hair loss could be a genetic condition named female pattern baldness, in which testosterone hormone is changed into dihydrotestosterone, or DHT.
+If so, you have to use solutions or treatments to fight it and prevent their buildup in hair follicles.

 · Avoid stressing at any price.
-I know it is difficult in these turbulent times we are living into, but your body and especially your hair will be grateful for this.
+I know it is difficult in these turbulent times we are living into, but your body and especially your hair will be grateful for that.

 · Try to relax listening music like soft rock, pop, jazz, bossa